 Keeping informed on the go is one of the many things that our smartphones are incredible tools for.
 During the everyday hustle and bustle, it's easy to ignore the world around you, but the news is everywhere, including on your phone.
 These are the best news apps for your Android device today!

-- Google News and Weather
+- Get quick headlines: Google News

 - Personalized curation: Yahoo News